On this page

 There are a number of legislative conditions which an applicant must fulfil before admission on to the Independent Trustee Register.
 The applicant must also continue to meet these conditions to remain on the register.
 The conditions fall into two categories:

 - fact-based (ie the conditions are met or not); and

-- judgement-based (ie in the light of the regulator’s assessment, whether the applicant meets - and continues to meet - the criteria).
+- judgement-based (ie in the light of TPR’s assessment, whether the applicant meets - and continues to meet - the criteria)

 The fact-based conditions

 - The applicant must not be the subject of a prohibition order or suspension order, or disqualified from being a trustee of a trust scheme on any of the prescribed grounds.

 - Where the applicant is not an individual, every officer and every key person must satisfy certain conditions.

 - The applicant must have premises in the United Kingdom from which it conducts its trustee business and must disclose the address of those premises to TPR (we will expect those applicants with presences in other jurisdictions to provide an explanation of how they will safeguard the assets of UK schemes).

 - The applicant must agree to:

 - have costs and fees scrutinised by an independent adjudicator and be bound by that adjudicator as to fees and costs